-The Palliative Medicine Service in the Department of Medicine offers a one-year clinical fellowship in palliative medicine accredited by the Accreditation Council for Graduate Medical Education.
+The Palliative Medicine Service in the Department of Medicine offers a one-year clinical fellowship in Hospice and Palliative Medicine accredited by the Accreditation Council for Graduate Medical Education.
 Individuals who have completed a residency in internal medicine, family medicine, physical medicine and rehabilitation, psychiatry, neurology, anesthesiology, surgery, pediatrics, emergency medicine, radiology, or obstetrics and gynecology are eligible.
 Physicians who have trained in internal medicine and have completed, or plan to complete, training in medical oncology are especially encouraged to apply.

 - Intensive hospital-based palliative care training at an eminent cancer center

 - Academic leadership in cancer pain management since the 1950s